arturhgca/fina/README.md

 ## Data Store

 The core uses sqlite3 for storing all data.
-There are three tables:
+There are four tables:

+* Currencies
 * Balances
 * Core transactions
 * Aggregate transactions

 On top of the core attributes previously listed, all entities have:

-* Primary key (UUID)
+* Primary key (incremental)
 * Creation timestamp (Unix epoch time, seconds)
 * Last updated timestamp (Unix epoch time, seconds)